mdupre2/ec2-fusionfs-swift-t/README.md

 ##Test Scripts assume the following exists on each node:

-\*\* *I think these are taken care of for you if you install Swift and Fusion with the scripts provided and run test-mnt before running test*
+\*\* *I think these are taken care of for you if you install Swift and Fusion with the scripts provided and run `test-mnt` before running tests*

 * a directory /mnt/swift-run
 * fusion mount directory path is /mnt/script/fusion_mount